Updated June 2020

 Once stratified the seeds are sown into plastic pots during early January.
 Up to 12 seeds from the same cross are sown into a 16 cm diameter pot.
 Smaller pots are used with < 5 seeds.
 Pots are filled with an equal parts mixture of multi-purpose and loam-based seed composts.
 Seeds are pressed into the surface, edge up, with the end from which the radicle emerges down-most.
 They are covered with 1 cm of compost before firming the surface by hand.

 Labelled pots are lightly watered and placed in cold frames.
 Once the seedlings emerge (3-7 weeks later), the pots are watered weekly, depending on the weather.
 Our germination rates are listed on the seed storage & germination page of this site.
 Seed-coats trapping cotyledons and preventing their unfolding for more than a few days are removed with tweezers.
-Emergence rates using this approach were 87% in 2014, 86% in 2015, 77% in 2016, 81% in 2017, and 80% in 2018.
+Emergence rates using this approach were 81% in 2017, 80% in 2018, 87% in 2019, but only 54% in 2020.

 Seedlings are transplanted at the two or three true leaf stage into individual cylindrical 1 litre plastic, or polythene sleeve, pots filled with an equal parts